RealTrippR/not_mustache/README.md

 Not-mustache is a near-identical derivative of the mustache templating templating language, the primary differences being additional list functions and the parsing of standalone lines.

+Refer to `SPEC.md` for information on the language.

 ### Examples

 Just like with mustache, all blocks are defined with an opening `{{` and a closing `}}`, which an expression in between.